-Trial Study Design Treatment Arms (mean dosage) Inclusion/Exclusion Criteria Primary Outcome KarXT EMERGENT-1 14 NCT03697252 Phase 2, randomized, double-blinded, placebo-controlled, multicenter, inpatient study N = 182 Population: Adults with a DSM-5 diagnosis of schizophrenia who are in an acute exacerbation phase.
+Trial Study Design Treatment Arms (mean dosage) Inclusion/Exclusion Criteria Primary Outcome KarXT EMERGENT-1 15 NCT03697252 Phase 2, randomized, double-blinded, placebo-controlled, multicenter, inpatient study N = 182 Population: Adults with a DSM-5 diagnosis of schizophrenia who are in an acute exacerbation phase.
 Duration: 5 weeks Arm I: Oral xanomeline 50 mg/trospium 20 mg (KarXT 50/20 mg) BID on days 1-2 followed by KarXT 100/20 mg BID on days 3-7.
 Dose is increased to KarXT 125/30 mg BID on days 8-34 unless experiencing adverse events. (n=90) Dosing must not change after Visit 7 of the study (at 21 ± 2 days of dosing) and may be decreased for tolerability reasons no more than once during the study.
-Arm II: Placebo capsules (n=92) Inclusion - 18 to 60 years old - Requires hospitalization for acute exacerbation or relapse of symptoms - PANSS total score 80-120 - CGI-S score of ≥4 Exclusion - Any primary DSM-5 disorder other than schizophrenia - Moderate to severe substance abuse disorder - Psychiatric hospitalization(s) for more than 30 days (cumulative) during the 90 days before screening - History of treatment resistance to schizophrenia medications defined as failure to respond to 2 adequate courses of pharmacotherapy (a minimum of 4 weeks at an adequate Change From Baseline in PANSS Total Score [week 5] NCT03697252 · Visit 7 of the study (at 21 ± 2 days of dosing) and may be decreased for tolerability reasons no more than once during the study. disorder - Psychiatric hospitalization(s) for more than 30 days (cumulative) during the 90 days before screening - History of treatment resistance to schizophrenia medications defined as failure to respond to 2 adequate courses of pharmacotherapy (a
+Arm II: Placebo capsules (n=92) Inclusion - 18 to 60 years old - Requires hospitalization for acute exacerbation or relapse of symptoms - PANSS total score 80-120 - CGI-S score of ≥4 Exclusion - Any primary DSM-5 disorder other than schizophrenia - Moderate to severe substance abuse disorder - Psychiatric hospitalization(s) for more than 30 days (cumulative) during the 90 days before screening - History of treatment resistance to schizophrenia medications defined as failure to respond to 2 adequate courses of pharmacotherapy (a minimum of 4 weeks at an adequate dose per the label) or required clozapine within the last 12 months Change From Baseline in PANSS Total Score [week 5]

-Trial Study Design Treatment Arms (mean dosage) Inclusion/Exclusion Criteria Primary Outcome Phase 3, randomized, Arm I: Oral xanomeline 50 Inclusion Change From Baseline in double-blind, parallel- mg/trospium 20 mg (KarXT - 18 to 60 years old PANSS Total Score group, placebo-controlled, 50/20 mg) BID on days 1-2 - Requires hospitalization for acute [week 5] multicenter, inpatient study followed by KarXT 100/20 mg exacerbation or relapse of symptoms BID on days 3-7.
+Trial Study Design Treatment Arms (mean dosage) Inclusion/Exclusion Criteria Primary Outcome Phase 3, randomized, Arm I: Oral xanomeline 50 Inclusion Change From Baseline in double-blind, parallel- mg/trospium 20 mg (KarXT - 18 to 65 years old PANSS Total Score group, placebo-controlled, 50/20 mg) BID on days 1-2 - Requires hospitalization for acute [week 5] multicenter, inpatient study followed by KarXT 100/20 mg exacerbation or relapse of symptoms BID on days 3-7.
 Dose is - PANSS total score 80-120 N = 252 increased to KarXT 125/30 mg - CGI-S score of ≥4 BID on days 8-34 unless the Population: Acutely experiencing adverse events.
-Exclusion Psychotic Hospitalized (n=126) - Any primary DSM-5 disorder other EMERGENT-2 24 Adults With DSM-5 than schizophrenia EWERGEN1-2 Schizophrenia Dosing must not change after - Moderate to severe substance abuse NCTO4CE01C1 Visit 7 of the study (at 21 ± 2 disorder NCT04659161 Duration: 5 weeks days of dosing) and may be - Psychiatric hospitalization(s) for decreased for tolerability more than 30 days (cumulative) reasons no more than once during the 90 days before screening during the study. - History of treatment resistance to schizophrenia medications defined as Arm II: Placebo capsules failure to respond to 2 adequate (n=126) courses of pharmacotherapy (a minimum of 4 weeks at an adequate dose per the label) or required clozapine within the last 12 months
+Exclusion Psychotic Hospitalized (n=126) - Any primary DSM-5 disorder other EMERGENT-2 25 Adults With DSM-5 than schizophrenia EIVIERGEN 1-2- Schizophrenia Dosing must not change after - Moderate to severe substance abuse NCTO4CF01C1 Visit 7 of the study (at 21 ± 2 disorder NCT04659161 Duration: 5 weeks days of dosing) and may be - Psychiatric hospitalization(s) for decreased for tolerability more than 30 days (cumulative) reasons no more than once during the 90 days before screening during the study. - History of treatment resistance to schizophrenia medications defined as Arm II: Placebo capsules failure to respond to 2 adequate (n=126) courses of pharmacotherapy (a minimum of 4 weeks at an adequate dose per the label) or required clozapine within the last 12 months